lukastaegert/btd-rollup-2024/slides.md

 <v-clicks>

 * August 2023: Evan You offers to pay me as a consultant to support Rolldown
-* October 2023: I propose to make Rolldown the next Rollup version if it can fully replace it
+* October 2023: At ViteConf, I propose to make Rolldown the next Rollup version if it can fully replace it
 * March 2024: Finally started offering workshops at TNG to work on Rollup
 * Never heard back from Evan You or the Rolldown team, but…
 * April 2024: Contacted by patak from Vite